OP-TEE/optee_os/documentation/se_api_design.md

     - `get_properties()`: Get properties of the Reader.
 Something like the Reader is exclusive to TEE or not.
 SE is present...etc.
     - `get_atr()`: Get ATR message from the Reader.
-ATR is defined in ISO7816-3, and it’s the message report by SE to describe the ability of SE.
+ATR is defined in ISO7816-3, and it is the message report by SE to describe the ability of SE.
     - `transmit()`: Transmit an APDU through the Reader which SE attached to.

 ### Reference Documents